Brett Goldstein

-Brett Goldstein (born 17 July 1980) is a British actor, comedian, podcaster, and writer.
-Known for his role as Roy Kent in the Apple TV+ sports comedy series Ted Lasso, Goldstein received the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series for each of the first two seasons.
+Brett Goldstein (born 1980) is an English actor, comedian, podcaster, producer, and writer.
+Known for his role as Roy Kent in the Apple TV+ sports comedy series Ted Lasso, he received the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series for each of the first two seasons.
+He is also the co-creator of the comedy series Shrinking (2023).

-Early life
+Early life and education

-Goldstein was born in Sutton, London, to a British Jewish family, on 17 July 1980.
-He attended Sevenoaks School, one of the oldest and most expensive independent schools in the UK.
-After leaving school he attended the University of Warwick, graduating with a degree in Film Studies.
+Goldstein was born in 1980 in the London suburb of Sutton, to a British Jewish family.

+He was educated at Sevenoaks School.
+After secondary school he attended the University of Warwick, where he graduated with a degree in film studies.

-Soon afterward, Goldstein briefly relocated to Marbella, Spain, to work at a strip club which his father purchased during a "midlife crisis".
-He then went to New York to study acting at the American Academy of Dramatic Arts.
-While there, he began writing scripts that he would later take to the Edinburgh Fringe Festival.
-For example, he turned his Marbella experience into a stand-up comedy show called Brett Goldstein Grew Up in a Strip Club (2011).
+Soon afterwards, he briefly relocated to Marbella, Spain, to work at a strip club which his father purchased during a "midlife crisis".
+He then moved to New York City to study acting at the American Academy of Dramatic Arts, until 2003.
+While there, he began writing scripts that he later took to the Edinburgh Fringe Festival.
+He turned his Marbella experience into a stand-up comedy routine, Brett Goldstein Grew Up in a Strip Club (2011).

 Career

-Goldstein began acting in short films and had his first feature film role in the self-written thriller Wish You Were Here (2005), which was later remade as Slave (2009).
+Goldstein began acting in short films and had his first feature film role in the self-written thriller Wish You Were Here (2005), which was remade as Slave (2009).
 In 2009, he made his television debut in two episodes of ITV's long-running police drama The Bill.
-From 2012 to 2016, he appeared in several comedy series, such as BBC One's Uncle, E4's Drifters and Channel 4's Derek, starring, written and directed by Ricky Gervais.
+From 2012 to 2016, he appeared in several comedy series, such as BBC One's Uncle, E4's Drifters and Channel 4's Derek.
 He also played American TV legend David Hasselhoff's personal trainer, Danny, in Dave's mockumentary series Hoff the Record (2015–2016).

 In 2013, Goldstein wrote and played the leading role of a Peckham postman-turned-superhero in the low-budget romantic comedy SuperBob (2015).
-At the end of filming, comedian Catherine Tate, who starred in the film as his character's boss at the Ministry of Defence, invited him to co-write the BBC One sitcom Catherine Tate's Nan (2014–2015), a spin-off of The Catherine Tate Show about her popular sweary old-lady character Joanie Taylor.
-The two continued to collaborate, with Goldstein joining Tate on her first ever live tour in 2016 and later co-writing the feature film The Nan Movie (2022).
+At the end of filming, comedian Catherine Tate, who starred in the film as his character's boss at the Ministry of Defence, invited him to co-write and guest star in the BBC One sitcom Catherine Tate's Nan (2014–2015), a spin-off of The Catherine Tate Show about her popular sweary old-lady character Joanie Taylor.
+The two continued to collaborate, with Goldstein joining Tate on her first ever live tour in 2016 and co-writing the feature film The Nan Movie (2022) and a 2021 Comic Relief sketch starring Daniel Craig as James Bond.

-In 2016, he won the BIFA Award for Best Supporting Actor for his role as Brendan in the comedy film Adult Life Skills, starring Jodie Whittaker as the lead character.
-Two years later, he again appeared alongside Whittaker in the BBC's long-running science fiction drama Doctor Who, in an episode called "The Tsuranga Conundrum" (2018).
+In 2016, he won the BIFA for Best Supporting Actor for his role as Brendan in the comedy film Adult Life Skills, starring Jodie Whittaker as the lead character.
+In 2018, Goldstein and Whittaker appeared together in the Doctor Who episode "The Tsuranga Conundrum".
 Later that year, in July 2018, he began his career as a podcaster with Films to Be Buried With, a comedy podcast featuring guests talking about films that have been important in their lives.
 Goldstein has also written and performed four solo stand-up shows.